 “Funny.
 I suppose you’re right.
 But I’ve never seen myself when I’ve been threatened by something.
-I just go totally focused on meeting the threat with the minimum effort.”
+I just go totally focused on meeting the threat with the minimum effort and maximum effect.”

 “You weren’t going to kill those guys?
 I had the feeling that any instant you’d go from relaxed to slicing their heads off.
 I’ve seen how fast you can move.”

 “Your friend the LT must been right.
 People will make the connection between the sword and those loonies I put down a few days ago.

 “But they were safe from that.
 To the Pakistanis we’re Afghan mercenaries on Pakistani soil.
 Our good friends the Khyber Rifles would hate having us kill good Pakistanis.
 I’d have just beat up on them a little bit, taken their weapons from them.
 They’d be so humiliated by that they probably wouldn’t even mention it to anyone.”

 It was not an insult.
 Janice might look like a cheerleader dressing up when she went to work wearing a uniform.
 But she was not; she was a soldier through and through.